Structure for those who want precision.

 Behavior Change Expert

-This isn't something you "try" for 8 weeks hoping it magically works on week 8.
-I don’t hope my clients quit — they quit.
-Period.
+This isn't something you "try" for 6 weeks hoping it magically works on week 6.
+Clients come to me to quit.
+My reputation depends on results.

 We move as a cohort and don't advance until everyone is actively progressing and feeling big shifts weekly.

-8 live weekly Zoom sessions.
-No-risk refund promise.
+6 live weekly Zoom sessions.
+2-Session Satisfaction Promise.

 Let me be direct: this program isn’t for people who “kind of want to cut back.”
-This is for you — the person who has tried willpower, patches, gum, tapering, apps, rules, “quit dates,” and still feels stuck.
+This is for you—the person who has tried willpower, patches, gum, tapering, apps, rules, “quit dates,” and still feels stuck.
 It’s for the person who’s exhausted.
-The person who keeps thinking, “Maybe I’m just the one who can’t quit.”

-I understand where you are because the people who quit with this program started in the same place — convinced their dependence was deeper, their situation more complex, and their failures more permanent.
-The outcome didn’t depend on motivation or history — it depended on following the process.
+I understand where you are because my clients started in the same place—convinced their dependence was deeper, their body chemistry more complex, their situation more stressful, and their failures more permanent.
+The outcome didn’t depend on any of that—it depended on following the process.

 This isn’t a “let’s hope it works” situation.
 I don’t operate that way.
-I make sure it works — as long as you do your part and you actually want to quit.
-This program isn’t about “finding your triggers,” unpacking your childhood, or talking about your feelings for 8 weeks.
-This is a predictable, repeatable methodology that dismantles the limiting belief system that says nicotine is in control — and replacing it with an internal locus of control so stable that the habit collapses.
+This is a structured system that works when you execute it—assuming you actually want to quit and follow the process.
+This program isn’t about “finding your triggers,” unpacking your childhood, or talking about your feelings for 6 weeks.
+This is a repeatable methodology that dismantles the limiting belief system that says nicotine is in control—and replacing it with an internal locus of control so stable that the habit collapses.

 Think of this like assembling a table.